 The stochastic time-fractional equation $\partial_t \psi -\Delta\partial_t^{1-\alpha} \psi = f + \dot W$ with space-time white noise $\dot W$ is discretized in time by a backward-Euler convolution quadrature for which the sharp-order error estimate

 is established for $\alpha\in(0,2/d)$, where $d$ denotes the spatial dimension, $\psi_n$ the approximate solution at the $n^{\rm th}$ time step, and $\mathbb{E}$ the expectation operator.
-In particular, the result indicates optimal convergence rates of numerical solutions for both stochastic subdiffusion and diffusion-wave problems in one spatial dimension.
-Numerical examples are presented to illustrate the theoretical analysis. \\[5pt] \textbf{Keywords}: stochastic partial differential equation, time-fractional derivative, space-time white noise, error estimates
+In particular, the result indicates sharp convergence rates of numerical solutions for both stochastic subdiffusion and diffusion-wave problems in one spatial dimension.
+Numerical examples are presented to illustrate the theoretical analysis. \\[5pt]